tsh2/app-twitter-sentiment2/README.md

-# databox-app-twitter-sentiment
+# app-twitter-sentiment

-An example databox app
+An example databox app that used data from driver-twitter to calculate tweet sentiment.